 StartEngine is the second-largest equity crowdfunding platform in the Regulation CF market.
 But it is the largest in the Regulation A+ market.

-In 2020 alone, StartEngine raised $147 million for private companies (a year-over-year growth rate of 236% compared to 2019).
+In 2020 alone, StartEngine raised $147 million for private companies (a year-over-year growth rate of 236% vs. 2019).

 The company counts Shark Tank star Kevin O’Leary as a strategic advisor (you may have seen his commercials on channels like CNBC).

 And StartEngine has even staked its own valuation on Regulation A+ funding.

-Since crowdfunded companies typically have illiquid shares and don’t want to comply with onerous SEC reporting requirements on public exchanges, StartEngine created its own secondary market in October of 2020 for Regulation A+ and Regulation CF funded companies to trade on.
+Since crowdfunded companies typically have illiquid shares and don’t want to comply with onerous SEC reporting requirements on public exchanges, StartEngine created its own secondary market in October of 2020 for Regulation A+ and Regulation CF-funded companies to trade on.

 After StartEngine and WeFunder, Republic.co is probably the third largest equity crowdfunding platform in the Regulation Crowdfunding space.

-Searches for “Republic.co” have grown by 5700% since 2016.
+Searches for “Republic.co” have grown by 1,325% in 5 years.

 Republic has even raised $2.35 million and $11.2 million for popular private companies SpaceX and Robinhood through its platform.

 In March of 2021, Republic itself raised $36 million in a Series A round to fund its ongoing growth.

 The three leaders put together – WeFunder, StartEngine, and Republic.co – accounted for more than 80% of the Regulation CF funding in Q4 2020.

-3. Venture Capital is Leaving Silicon Valley
+3. Venture Capital Leaves Silicon Valley

 But today, more of the VC industry is moving from Silicon Valley to other parts of the U.S. and the world.

 In 2020, 22.7% of the total venture capital funding took place in Silicon Valley, the lowest it’s been in over 10 years.

 Part of the reason for this is the fact that a lot of startup founders are finding it less desirable to live in Silicon Valley.

-Venture firm Initialized conducted a survey in February of 2021 and 2020 to see where the founders of their portfolio companies would base a startup if they had to do it again.
+Venture firm Initialized conducted a survey in 2020 and February of 2021 to see where the founders of their portfolio companies would base a startup if they had to do it again.

 Instead, 42.1% of respondents said that they would prefer their company to be completely remote.

 While Silicon Valley remained the runner-up, Austin (a city that wasn’t listed in 2020) is now tied with New York for the third-most desirable location.

 In fact, a fair amount of VC money is leaving the US altogether.

-Put in raw terms, VC investments outside the Americas totaled $136.2B last year.
+Put in raw terms, VC investments outside the Americas totaled $136.2 billion in 2020.

-Asian investment platforms are seeing significant growth.
+Asia-based investment platforms are seeing significant growth.

-According to Crunchbase, there are 3.99K VC investment organizations based in Asia.
+According to Crunchbase, there are 4,688 VC investment organizations based in Asia.

 Startup Bangladesh is a venture capital fund founded by the national ICT Ministry.

-Searches for Startup Bangladesh are up 137% in the last 5 years.
+Searches for "Startup Bangladesh" are up 700% in the last 10 years.

-The group makes worldwide investments.
-Last year, it acquired a Swiss sensor company from Siemens.
+In 2020, Wise Road acquired a Swiss sensor company from Siemens.

 Wise Road was a founder of the Financial and Information Technology Alliance, a global group of more than 100 finance and technology companies.

-4. VC’s are Cashing Out Through a Record Number of Exits
+4. VCs are Cashing Out

 Both the number of deals and the amount invested have been enormous.

-In fact, 2020 and 2021 have seen the most IPOs since the 2000 tech bubble.
+In fact, 2020 and 2021 saw the most IPOs since the 2000 tech bubble.